2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at Hausfeld

-Megan is a partner at Hausfeld, focusing on antitrust litigation and e-discovery.
-She has extensive experience managing complex litigation matters and advising clients on e-discovery strategies.
-Megan is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications on e-discovery best practices.
+Megan is a partner at Hausfeld, where she focuses on antitrust litigation and e-discovery.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Megan is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Mike Trahar